 I am a PhD candidate in Sociology at the University of Chicago.
-My research interest centers on how human behaviors are shaped by social and physical contexts and how causally relevant contexts should be defined.
-My recent work has explored activity space exposures, income segregation around the clock, and spatio-temporal patterns of crime.
-My ongoing projects examine 1. the spatial decision-making process and its social context in activity space, 2. how mobility patterns factor into individuals' rural/urban living experiences, and 3. how social scientists can leverage computer vision AI to decipher local social ecology from street view images.
+My research interest centers on patterns, causes, and consequences of human mobility, spatial disadvantage, and human-environment interactions.
+Integrating urban social theories and emerging big data and computational methods, my recent work has explored activity space exposures, income segregation around the clock, and spatio-temporal patterns of crime.
+My ongoing projects examine

-My research has recently appeared in Social Forces, Humanities and Social Sciences Communications, Annual Review of Sociology, Journal of Quantitative Criminology (2), Annals of the American Association of Geographers, Cities (2), Crime and Delinquency, and PLOS ONE.
+My research has recently appeared in Social Forces, Humanities and Social Sciences Communications (2), Annual Review of Sociology, Social Problems, Journal of Quantitative Criminology (2), Annals of the American Association of Geographers, Cities (2), Crime and Delinquency, and PLOS ONE.

 Research